moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 ---

 The Louvre, in addition to looking simply incredible with its 17th century French renaissance architecture, boasts the richest art collection you will ever find in a museum.
-It is today one of the most visited places in the world, and each day some 25 000 visitor penetrate its intimacy looking for the so-called Louvre experience.
+It is today one of the most visited places in the world, and each day some 25 000 visitors penetrate its intimacy looking for the unforgettable Louvre experience.
 The Louvre is 210 000 square meters of cultural heritage, spanning over hundreds of rooms interconnected in the most French way possible.
-So, in order to optimize their visit, some people choose to pay for a tour and submit to their tour guide's pathing preferences, while others would sooner get lost alone between its walls, delegating the responsibility of finding the museum's Chefs d'œuvre to luck and panels.
+So, in order to optimize their visit, some people choose to pay for a tour and submit to their tour guide's pathing preferences, while others would sooner be alone and get lost between its walls, delegating the responsibility of finding the museum's Chefs d'œuvre to luck and panels.
 Being an amateur of museums myself, I have to admit that both solutions provide their own perks, fit different kind of people, and are *in fine* situational.
 For example, if your goal is to learn everything there is to learn about the art pieces, having a tour guide is undoubtedly the preferred choice, but if time is not of the essence for you and you would rather take your time and enjoy some independance as you walk across centuries-old corridors, then you should definitely favour the free access.

-But there is actually a third option one usually forgets to consider: you could enjoy the freedom of solo visiting while experiencing the best the museum has to offer by following a **predefined route**, ie: a series of steps arranged in a fashion that when followed allows for maximum art discovery and maximum autonomy within a rational time window.
-The Louvre itself suggests on its official website some routes for its visitors, they are in my opinion very good but aren't really daring enough as they miss some opportunities to make the visit more interesting by including some additional rooms.
-Having been in the Louvre one too many times, I thought I could come up with one route of my own that (I hope) does not completely suck, this is what I am sharing with you in this article.
+But there is actually a third option one usually forgets to consider: you could enjoy the freedom of solo visiting while experiencing the best the museum has to offer by following a **predefined trail**, ie: a series of steps arranged in a fashion to help the visitor focus their visit on the most important pieces of the museum, and which can be done in a rational time window.
+The Louvre itself suggests on its official website some pathes, they are in my opinion very good but aren't really daring enough as they miss some opportunities to make the visits more compelling by including some additional rooms.
+Having been in the Louvre one too many times, I thought I could come up with one trail of my own that (I hope) does not completely suck, this is what I am sharing with you in this article.

-The route I'm suggesting is destined to everyone, but more specifically to whoever is planning to visit the Louvre in the near future and wants to have the fullest experience in a reasonable time frame, say not more than 2 to 3 hours (because yes, you cannot and should not spend the entirety of your Paris trip in a museum, am I right ?).
+The trail I'm presenting here is destined to everyone, but more specifically to whoever is planning to visit the Louvre in the near future and wants to have the fullest experience in a reasonable time frame, say no more than 2 to 3 hours (because yes, you cannot and should not spend the entirety of your Paris trip in a museum, am I right ?).

 ![pyramid](../../images/jonathan-velasquez-eUSpDPSFdKU-unsplash.jpg)

-Since we are talking about the largest art museum in the world, I couldn't think of a unique route that would singlehandedly cover all of the Louvre's main masterpieces in the aforementioned time window.
-Instead I thought it would be best to suggest one route that focuses on the best the Louvre has to offer.
-This trail is perfect if 1/ it's your first time in this fantastic place and 2/ you are very eager on discovering the most famous pieces that give the Louvre its grandiose reputation.
+Since we are talking about the largest art museum in the world, I couldn't think of a unique path that would singlehandedly cover all of the Louvre's main masterpieces in the aforementioned time window.
+Instead I thought it would be best to suggest one trail that focuses on the best the Louvre has to offer, which is perfect if 1/ it's your first time in this fantastic place and 2/ you are very eager on discovering the most famous pieces that give the Louvre its grandiose reputation.
 This trail revolves entirely around the Denon wing and some part of the Sully Wing, which include famous paintings such as the *Mona Lisa* and *The Liberty Guiding the People*, as well as renown sculptures like the *Venus of Milo* and *The Victory of Samothrace*.\
 But of course there are other masterpieces that might be niche but are still worth discovering in other parts of the museum, I listed most of them at the end of the article.
 If you still have time at the end of your tour, you should definity try and take a look at them.

 Enjoy !